 Employment in hospitality and catering can range from hotel managers, event planners, human resources and waiting staff, to chefs, hotel/bar manager and food technologists working for supermarket chains.
 All these roles require further education and training, either through apprenticeships or post 16, and degree level at higher education.

-Exams and Assessment (2 units will be studied during the 3-year course)
+(Two units will be studied during the three year course)

 Unit 1: The Hospitality and Catering Industry

 This unit is studied over three years, with a 90-minute written exam paper at the end of Year 11.
 This paper is worth 40% of the final grade.

 Unit 2: Hospitality and Catering in Action

 In this practical unit students learn practical cookery skills.
 During the summer term of Year 10 students must complete a 5-hour controlled assessment portfolio of evidence and a 4-hour practical exam on the topic of Healthy Eating.
 This unit is worth 60% of the final grade.

 Students must complete both units to gain the award.

 If you have any queries, please contact Mr Reeves: firstname.lastname@example.org